 ROCCA: And you should have your father just off-camera as the security guard for your necklace.

-SAGAL: I have one last question for you before we go into the game, and it just occurred to me.
+SAGAL: It just occurred to me.
 So you're in your parents' house.
 Is this the house where you grew up?

 SAGAL: OK.
 Maybe this still happens.
 Is there anywhere in the house a shrine to Allison Janney?
 Because you're an acclaimed award-winning actress.
 Wouldn't your parents, like, put up pictures of you on the red carpet and copies of your awards and stuff like that?

-JANNEY: You know, there are a few - there are a bit, but I have - you know, there are other people in the family.
-And I want to give equal time, equal, you know, spacing in the house to other siblings.
+JANNEY: You know, there are a few - there are a bit, but I have - you know, there are other people in the family, and they want to give equal time, equal, you know, spacing in the house to other siblings.

 BURBANK: No one cares about Tim's (ph) Amway career.